-We are excited to announce the launch of mobile application security testing. iViZ shall provide the most comprehensive mobile application security testing by combining static application security testing, dynamic application security testing and manual validation.
+We are excited to announce the launch of mobile application security testing. iViZ shall provide the most comprehensive mobile application security testing by combining static application Penetration Testing, dynamic application security testing and manual validation.
 The solution is aimed to provide zero false positive and business logic testing covering most of the WASC v2 threat classes.
 Due to the increased sophistication of mobile platforms and the proliferation of mobile applications, an organization’s mobile infrastructure represents yet another attack surface on an enterprise network. iViZ distinguishes itself in this space through its active research in mobile application security and an unique approach of threat surface analysis.

 The Key Highlights of our solution are: